Bexol Tablet (10) is a prescription drug, available for use as Tablet. It is typically used for the treatment of Parkinson's Disease.

 Interaction between Alcohol and Bexol Tablet (10)

-Consuming Bexol Tablet (10) with alcohol can have many serious effects on your body.
+Taking Bexol Tablet (10) with alcohol can have severely harmful effects on your health.

-No, Bexol does not cause hair loss (alopecia).
+No, Bexol does not cause depression.
 It has not been reported by the patients who are taking this drug.
-However, if you are experiencing excessive hair loss after taking this drug then it might be due to some other reason.

 No, Bexol should not be discontinued without doctors advice even when you start feeling well because suddenly discontinuation of this drug might worsen your symptoms.
 You are advised to always consult a doctor before discontinuing this medicine.